opiproject/ansible-opi-dpu/docs/bmc_session_role.rst

 ..
 Description

-- Update Password of DPU BMC for a given user.
+- Role to manage (create and delete) the DPU BMC authentication session.

 ..
 Requirements